 Users of the Uptrends web application are called operators.
 Each operator has a profile that contains their contact information, personal settings, and other account details.
 Operators may belong to one or more operator groups, which help organize and manage access across your team.
 For more information, see Operators and operator groups.

 Because operators have different roles and responsibilities, they require different levels of access within the Uptrends web application.
 For example, administrators need full access to all capabilities and settings, while other operators may only need access to specific monitors or other components.
-Permissions allow you to control who can view information and who can modify settings, ensuring that each operator has the appropriate level of access for their role.
+Permissions allow you to control who can view information and who can modify settings, ensuring that each operator has the appropriate access for their role.

 Only operators with administrator rights can change permissions.
-The operator must be a member of the Administrators operator group, where administrative permissions are enabled by default and are mandatory.
+The operator must be a member of the Administrators group, where administrative permissions are enabled by default and are mandatory.
 For Enterprise accounts, you can set up operator group permissions to give specific permission rights to individual operators and operator groups.

 To grant or revoke operator permissions, do the following: